whily/yalo/doc/AssemblyX64.md

 Set the default setting of whether RIP Relative Addressing is used in 64 bit mode.
-This only applies when memory label is used (i.e. it does not affect the addressing options when registers are used).
-Note that per-instruction override of `abs` or `rel` explicitly is not supported.
+This only applies when memory label is used (i.e. it does not affect the addressing options when registers are used, also it is not applicable to absolute address like #xb8000).
+One can use per-instruction override of `abs` or `rel` explicitly, for example:
+`(mov byte (abs msg) 0)`.

 | Instruction    | Description                                 |
 | -------------- | ------------------------------------------- |